Nada-Khafagy/optimization_project/code/readme.txt

 and Finally, the best solution for the SA is saved and printed

 GA:
-the best solutoin's fitness is printed each generation then the plot shows the best in each generation vs generation
+the plot shows the best in each generation vs generation